 When choosing whether or not to commit to a college degree, you have to ask yourself how much time you can commit to your education.
 After all, a doctoral degree program requires a different kind of commitment.

 Unlike a master’s degree program, which is typically comprised of roughly 30 credits, depending on the specific degree, a doctoral degree requires nearly twice as many credits.
-At the University of Arizona Global Campus, the Doctor of Psychology, Doctor of Philosophy in Human Services, and the Doctor of Philosophy in Organizational Development and Leadership are each comprised of 62 credits.
-The Global Campus Doctor of Philosophy in Education is comprised of 59 credits.
+At the University of Arizona Global Campus (UAGC), for example, the Doctor of Psychology, Doctor of Philosophy in Human Services, and the Doctor of Philosophy in Organizational Development and Leadership are each comprised of 62 credits.
+The UAGC Doctor of Philosophy in Education is comprised of 59 credits.

 Typically, it can take anywhere from 3 to 5 years or more to finish a doctoral program, but this ranges depending on a variety of factors, including the program design and transfer credits applied to the degree, among others.

 These programs are longer because you must demonstrate a comprehensive understanding of the material and the research involved.
-Outside of the core courses and specialization courses, doctoral programs can include capstone projects, seminars, and in-residence workshops, as well as dissertations (popularly known as the thesis).
+Outside of the core courses and specialization courses, doctoral programs can include capstone projects, seminars, and in-residence workshops, as well as dissertations.

 Earning Your Doctoral Degree at a Steady Pace

-The University of Arizona Global Campus doctoral programs also boast the flexible class schedule that students have come to expect from Ashford.
+The UAGC doctoral programs also boast the flexible class schedule that students have come to expect from the online University.
 Doctoral students take one course at a time, and courses typically last from six to nine weeks.
 While most of the learning is done online, doctoral students have the opportunity to demonstrate their knowledge in person during three in-residence weekend workshops.

 A Support System to Keep You on Track

 As you ascend from one level of education to the next, a certain amount of anxiety is expected.
 After all, a doctoral program requires the largest commitment.
-Fortunately, UAGC students have a built-in support system that is always accessible via the online classroom.
+Fortunately, online institutions such as UAGC have a built-in support system that is always accessible via the online classroom.
 The University’s Writing Center is staffed with experts who can help review assignments, and the Library is the ultimate resource for research.
 Both are available 24 hours a day, seven days per week.

-Additionally, Global Campus boasts a Career Services team that specializes in training students for a future beyond graduation, as well as a bevy of student organizations that allow you to build your network and gain valuable insight from professionals in your chosen field.
+Additionally, UAGC boasts a Career Services team that specializes in training students for a future beyond graduation, as well as a bevy of student organizations that allow you to build your network and gain valuable insight from professionals in your chosen field.